C0Assassin/TBRB-to-RB2/README.md

 Current song progress will be listed here on this splash page:

 ## Songs Completed (5/74):
+*  Being For The Benefit Of Mr. Kite!
 *  Come Together
 *  Eight Days A Week
 *  Here Comes The Sun